-Medgar Evers College handles sensitive cardholder information daily.
-Sensitive Information must have adequate safeguards in place to protect the cardholder's data, cardholder privacy, and to ensure compliance with various regulations, along with guarding the future of the organization.
+Medgar Evers College handles sensitive cardholders' information daily.
+Sensitive information must have adequate safeguards to protect the cardholder's data and privacy, ensure compliance with various regulations, and guard the organization's future.

-The College is committed to protect all personal and sensitive data communicated internally and externally.
-To this end, management is steadfast in maintaining a secured environment when handling cardholders' information in compliance to PCI DSS.
+The College is committed to protecting all personal and sensitive data communicated internally and externally.
+To this end, management maintains a secure environment when handling cardholders' information in compliance with PCI DSS.

-The College reserves the right to monitor, access, review, audit, copy, store, or delete any electronic communications, equipment, systems and network traffic for any purpose;
+The College reserves the right to monitor, access, review, audit, copy, store, or delete any electronic communications, equipment, systems, and network traffic for any purpose;

-Do not use e-mail, internet and other Company resources to engage in any action that is offensive, threatening, discriminatory, defamatory, slanderous, pornographic, obscene, harassing or illegal activity is restricted.
+Do not use e-mail, internet, and other Company resources to engage in any activity that is offensive, threatening, discriminatory, defamatory, slanderous, pornographic, obscene, harassing, or illegal activity is restricted.